DanielQH07/tranSTR_Casual/README_INPUT.md

-# TranSTR-Causal Input Guide (DINOv3 + Grounded-SAM Version)
+# TranSTR-Causal Input Guide (DINOv3 + Grounded Version)

 This document defines the updated input format and implementation notes for your modified pipeline:
 - ViT is replaced by DINOv3 frame features.
-- Object features are produced by Grounded-SAM.
+- Object features are produced by Grounded.
 - Object selection top-K inside the model is removed.
 - Grounding is question-driven, and detections can be precomputed for all 6 question types per video.